-The UHT-DSC-D core from Alma Technologies is a scalable, ultra-high throughput, advanced DSC 1.2b decoder, compliant to the VESA Display Stream Compression (DSC) 1.2b standard.
+The UHT-DSC-D core from Alma Technologies is an advanced decoder, compliant to the VESA Display Stream Compression (DSC) v1.2b standard.

-The UHT-DSC-D is available for ASIC or AMD-Xilinx, Efinix, Intel, Lattice and Microsemi FPGA and SoC based designs.
+It is available for ASIC or Altera, AMD-Xilinx, Efinix, Lattice and Microchip FPGA and SoC based designs.

 IP Deliverables

-Clear text VHDL RTL source for ASIC designs, or pre-synthesized and verified Netlist for FPGA and SoC devices
+Clear-text RTL sources for ASIC designs, or pre-synthesized and verified Netlist for FPGA and SoC devices

 Specifications »